Alight, Inc. (ALIT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 16, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alight, Inc. ("Alight" or the "Company") (NYSE: ALIT).
+LOS ANGELES, April 17, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Alight, Inc. ("Alight" or the "Company") (NYSE: ALIT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ALIGHT, INC. (ALIT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 15, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?